octopus-db/documentation/docs/source/data_tables.rst

 * SMPY_WGS84 -- WGS84 latitude of site. *Culturally sensitive.
 Coordinates not to be displayed!*

 * OCCUPATION -- Is the dated sample directly related to human activity (e.g. hearth, organic artefact, burial), or was it simply part of a wider archaeological deposit.
-A **predefined value set** only allows for 'Yes', 'No', or 'ND' (= 'no data')
+A **predefined value set** only allows for 'Yes', 'No', or 'ND' (= no data)

 * CONTEXT -- Was the sample collected from a stratigraphic unit that is associated with human 'Occupation' or one that was culturally 'Sterile'.
-A **predefined value set** only allows for 'Occupation', 'Sterile', or 'ND' (= 'no data')
+A **predefined value set** only allows for 'Occupation', 'Sterile', or 'ND' (= no data)

 * SMP_COMMT -- Free text sample comment field.